Ms. Stang of Tulane University School of Medicine has no relevant financial relationships to disclose.)

 Other patients who are difficult to categorize are those diagnosed with “benign extra-axial fluid collections,” “idiopathic external hydrocephalus,” or “extraventricular obstructive hydrocephalus.”
 A disturbance in CSF dynamics continues to be debated as a possible etiology.
 Gooskens and colleagues suggested a return to DeMyer's anatomic and metabolic divisions of megalencephaly with the addition of a third group, the "dynamic megalencephalies," in order to include these individuals (Gooskens et al 1988b).
 These extracerebral fluid collections can contribute to macrocephaly (most commonly “benign enlargement of the subarachnoid spaces of infancy”) in children and are now considered related to benign familial macrocephaly; given that as adults the excess fluid usually resolves, with resultant increased brain size and mass, many of these individuals can also be classified with benign familial megalencephaly as adults (see Extracerebral fluid collections in infants summary) (Frim and Curry 2008; Fenichel 2009).

 Megalencephaly will be approached in this summary as most frequently categorized: anatomic and metabolic (Winden et al 2015).
-Both of these categories will include patients with either clinically significant or insignificant megalencephaly, depending on the underlying etiology and the current stage of that underlying etiology.
+Both categories will include patients with either clinically significant or insignificant megalencephaly, depending on the underlying etiology and the current stage of that underlying etiology.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.